openvinotoolkit/datumaro/docs/pascal_voc_user_manual.md

     --default delete
 ```

-- When choosing a dataset for research, it is often useful to find out how the
+- Example 4.
+When choosing a dataset for research, it is often useful to find out how the
 datasets differ from each other, to see information about this difference, you
 can run `datum diff`.
 For example calculate difference between Pascal VOC 2007
 and Pascal VOC 2012: